watanabenao/freemarket_sample_40watanabe/README.md

 - has_one :credit_card
 - has_many :products, dependent: :destroy
 - has_many :likes, dependent: :destroy
-- has_many :liked_products, throuth: :likes, source: :product
+- has_many :products, throuth: :likes

 ## profilesテーブル